Address verification system (AVS)

-Authorise (including its correlative meanings, authorised, Authorisation or authorising) means the process whereby a participant, whose end user is seeking to make a payment, confirms and authorises Alipay to issue a Payment Confirmed Message to the participant whose End User is to receive the payment and to settle the relevant Transaction in accordance with these Rules.
+Authorise (including its correlative meanings, authorised, authorisation or authorising) means the process whereby a participant, whose end user is seeking to make a payment, confirms and authorises Alipay to issue a payment confirmed message to the participant whose end user is to receive the payment and to settle the relevant transaction in accordance with the rules.

 Pre-authorised payment, initiated by the beneficiary, to debit a payer's account in favour of the beneficiary.

-All commercial organizations (whether limited company, sole proprietorship or partnership) must apply for business register with the Business Registration Office under the Inland Revenue Department.
+All commercial organizations (whether a limited company, sole proprietorship, or partnership) must apply for business register with the Business Registration Office under the Inland Revenue Department.
 Registered businesses must pay registration fees to obtain business registration certificates.

-It refers to the payment scenario that the merchant or marketplace guides the user to rediriect to the Payment Service Provider's page to confirm the payment according to the URL address returned by the Acquirer.
+It refers to the payment scenario that the merchant or marketplace guides the user to redirect to the payment method provider's page to confirm the payment according to the URL address returned by the acquirer.

 certificate of incorporation

 A certificate of incorporation is a legal document/license relating to the formation of a company or corporation.
 It is a license to form a corporation issued by the state government or, in some jurisdictions, by non-governmental entity/corporation.

 A chargeback occurs when a cardholder disputes a payment and contacts their issuer to ask their funds back from a merchant. when a chargeback occurs, Alipay provides you with the following services: Alipay notifies you of necessary information and freezes the funds related to the chargeback.
 Alipay provides a card association with dispute materials.
 Alipay notifies you of the liability judgment of the chargeback.